knative/docs/docs/eventing/samples/sequence/sequence-terminal/README.md

 We are going to create the following logical configuration.
-We create a CronJobSource, feeding events to a [`Sequence`](../../../flows/sequence.md).
+We create a PingSource, feeding events to a [`Sequence`](../../../flows/sequence.md).
 Sequence can then do either external work, or out of band create additional events.

 ![Logical Configuration](./sequence-terminal.png)